 Guinea pigs nutrition

-If the guinea pig could talk, she would tell us she is vegan.
-This proves that she does not eat not only meat, but also any products from animals, dairy products and even milk.
-So you can’t serve milk or cheese.
-They eat only plant-based foods.
+If a guinea pig could talk, it would tell us it is vegan.
+This means that they do not only not eat meat, but also any animal products, dairy products or even milk.
+So they cannot be given milk or cheese.
+They only eat plant foods.

-Guinea pigs have an unusually long digestive system, and food inside the intestines moves very slowly towards the last part of the excretory system.
-That’s why the guinea pig eats something all the time.
-The new food it is currently eating pushes out any leftover food that has already been digested.
-So we shouldn’t let the animals go hungry.
+Guinea pigs have an extremely long digestive system, and food moves very slowly inside the intestines towards the last part of the excretory system.
+That is why the guinea pig is constantly eating something.
+The new food that it is currently eating pushes out the remains of previously digested food.
+Therefore, we should not allow the animals to be hungry.

-The basis for the nutrition of the guinea pig is fresh hay, while in the summer, if we have the opportunity to collect – grass removed from a place away from cars.
+The basis of a guinea pig's diet is fresh hay, and in the summer, if we have the opportunity to collect it, grass torn from a place located far from cars.
 This food should always be near the guinea pig.
-It helps to rub the teeth that are still growing with it.
+It helps to grind down the teeth, which are constantly growing.
 Not all hay is of the same quality.
-Good hay should be very green in color and not contain dust or ashes.
-Unfortunately, there are producers who add ash to the hay, which makes the animals sneeze.
-Their very delicate nostrils are clogged.
-The best hay is green, usually guinea pigs are good at avoiding yellow blades of dry grass.
+Good hay should be bright green and must not contain dust or ash.
+Unfortunately, there are manufacturers who add ash to hay, which causes the animals to sneeze.
+Their very delicate nostrils become clogged.
+The best hay is green in color, guinea pigs usually skillfully avoid yellow blades of dry grass.

 Properly matched dry food with a small portion of grains is the foundation of nutrition.
-Cereals contain too much protein, but their husks get stuck between the animals’ teeth.
-You can buy pig food with added vitamin C, which pets do not store in their bodies, but their bodies need it just as much as humans.
+Grains contain too much protein, while their husks get stuck between the animals' teeth.
+You can buy food for guinea pigs with added vitamin C, which animals do not store in their bodies, but their bodies need it just like humans.

 - cheese or yogurt,